aiidateam/aiida-core/docs/source/installation/index.rst

     (aiidapy) $ verdi quicksetup

 You will be asked for your user information.
-Be aware that this information will be associated with your experiments and results for sharing.
+Be aware that this information will be associated with your data if you decide later to share it.
 Alternatively you can give your information as commandline options (use ``verdi quicksetup --help`` option for a list of options).

 .. note:: ``verdi setup`` used to be called ``verdi install``, but the new name better reflects the command's purpose.